Destors/olympia-kosiv-nx/README.md

     dependencies.
   </li>
   <li>
     Create a basic dark theme with simple service on Angular Material.
-Working with AngularFire Api Firebase services and creating a basic backend architecture.
   </li>
+  <li>Working
+    with AngularFire Api Firebase services and creating a basic backend architecture.</li>
   <li>Work with ngOptimazedImage.</li>
   <li>
     Creation of custom pipes and directives.
 Using typescript interfaces and